RosscoIMF/ChronoX/README.md

 Modern UI:

-Retro GUI design based on the old Casio digital watches from the 80s with animated LCD displays.
+Retro GUI design based on the classic Casio digital watches of the 80s with animated LCD displays.
 Responsive tabs for graphs, databases, settings...

 Sensor Integration: